vismantic-ohtuprojekti/qualipy/docs/accuracy.rst

 * Correct predictions for pattern images: 67,08 %
 * Correct predictions for non pattern images: 72,73 %

-Over-exposure detection
+Exposure detection
 -----------------------
-300 images from flickr were downloaded and labeled as either over-exposured or normal.
-With a threshold value of 0.5 the following results were achieved:
+300 images from flickr were downloaded and used to form three groups: original untouched images, images modified to be under-exposed and images modified to be over-exposed.
+When the modified groups were put in the same folder and compared to the original photos, we got the following results:

 * Correct predictions for all samples:  87.00 %
-* Correct predictions for over-exposed images: 86.00 %
+* Correct predictions for over-exposed/under-exposed images: 85.00 %
-* Correct predictions for normal images: 88.00 %
+* Correct predictions for normal images: 90.00 %

 Posterized detection
 --------------------